Six operations formalism for generalized operads: Quadratic intertwining and Manin products.

 This result may come as a bit of an initial surprise considering that in general $L$ preserves neither weak equivalences nor Koszulity.
 To understand the relationships between these notions we consider the natural maps:

-If $\op{P}$ is Koszul and $L$ preserves weak equivalences then the left arrow is a weak equivalence.
+In general, if $\op{P}$ is Koszul and $L$ preserves weak equivalences then the left arrow is a weak equivalence.
 If $\op{P}$ is Koszul and $L$ preserves Koszulity then the right arrow is a weak equivalence.
-Regardless, the ends of this zig-zag are always weakly equivalent.
+But when $\phi$ is left quadratic preserving, the ends of this zig-zag are always weakly equivalent.
+In particular, if $\op{P}$ is Koszul and $L$ is exact then $L(\op{P})$ and $L^!(\op{P})$ are Koszul.